TurboVNC/turbovnc/BUILDING.md

     make dmg

 Create Mac package/disk image.
-This requires __pkgbuild__ and __productbuild__, which are installed by default on OS X 10.7 and later.
+This requires __pkgbuild__ and __productbuild__, which are installed by default on OS X/macOS 10.7 and later.
 This command generates a package containing a Java app bundle that relies on Oracle Java or OpenJDK.
-The DMG built with this command can be installed on OS X 10.7 and later.
+The DMG built with this command can be installed on OS X/macOS 10.7 and later.

 Windows